mostmojo/log/log.md

 • Learn about `accessibile` & `semantic`, `invisible` headers.
 Use `::before` pseudo class to insert icons, `@include` and `@extend` CSS magic.

-• Use twig's include within a grid system to render components in other templates.
-Use pagination macro to set pages up depending on their required listings.
-Use `( loop.index % 4 == 3 or loop.index % 4 == 0 )` to render images in a specific grid depending on their loop index positions.
+• Use twig's `include` `with:` within a `grid` system to render components in other templates.
+Use `pagination macro` to set pages up with limits (ex.
+9 images) depending on their required listings.
+Use `( loop.index % 4 == 3 or loop.index % 4 == 0 )` to render images in a specific `grid layout` depending on their loop index positions.

 Link(s) to work